As a prelude to my June 2015 Provence workshop (my second trip to Provence), I thought I'd share some tips for photographing running horses.

 But first: Planning on a Provence workshop - any workshop?
 My advice: Only go with a pro who has been there.
 Also, compare costs.
 As you will find, my workshop is the best-priced workshop around.

 1 - When photographing groups of horses, try to get as much separation as possible between the horses.

-3 - If the horse is running across the frame, leave some room in front of the horse into which the horse can run.
-If you frame too tight, the horse will get stuck in the frame.
+3 - If a horse is running across the frame, leave some room in front of the horse into which the horse can run.
+If you frame too tight, the horse will "get stuck" in the frame.

-8 - Try panning, as illustrated below.
+6 - Try panning, as illustrated above.
 You need to get lucky or take lots of shots to get a good pan.
 Try different shutter speeds, from 1/60th to 1/ 15th of a sec.

 Explore the light,

 P.S.
 Yes, we'll do street shooting, too!